 “In addition to numerous text messages, 24 plan advisories were sent between March 21 and Aug.
 23, 2020, and 102 email exchanges occurred between Health Dept officials and Seton Hall administrative and health officials between February 28 and August 27, 2020,” Ricciardelli said.

-Ricciardelli also said in another statement sent on Friday that the University twice shared its restart with the Village, first when a “detailed outline of the University’s Restart Plan was sent via email to a South Orange health official” on June 26, and again on July 29 following the confirmation of the University’s plan by the state.
+Ricciardelli also said in another statement sent on Friday that the University twice shared its plans with the Village, first when a “detailed outline of the University’s Restart Plan was sent via email to a South Orange health official” on June 26, and again on July 29 following the confirmation of the University’s plan by the state.

 According to Ricciardelli, the University fully complied with guidelines from the N.J.
 Office of the Secretary of Higher Education (OSHE) in formulating their Restart Plan, which states that schools should “work with their local health departments to develop testing plans and to integrate contract tracing efforts.”